CakeDC/cakephp-uppy/README.md

 `composer require cakedc/cakephp-uppy`

-This plugin uses `uppy_files` as a table to store filedata as filename, filezise, path in S3, ...
+This plugin uses `uppy_files` as a table to store filedata as filename, filesize, path in S3, ...

 To create table run in console `bin/cake migrations migrate`